 H: Apple has started a very good culture with its AppStore.
 Apps there are easy to find, to choose between competitors thanks to rating & comments and have good compatibility model.
 Those are huge pros for mobile apps.
 The con would be bigger time-to-market because of Apple’s and Microsoft’s review process(if you’re aiming Android, BB or enterprise that’s not a problem).
 Also, there may be scenario where you want to employ your own distribution model, or you already have good SEO rating for your website and just want it to go mobile.
 Choice is yours.

-campaign?
+Q: How do you return your investment?
+Is it a part of your marketing campaign?
 Or are you going to monetize your application?
 Do you want to use built-in methods of payment?

 H: Some build apps to sell them.
 Some to market their company.
 Some to improve their employees productivity.
 Anyway, if you want to deal with money, it’s better to go the App way, as there are built-in user-friendly ways to handle money transfer from inside the app, or when buying the app itself.
 Again, if you have your own well-made monetization model you can go your way